 Nadav has performed on the dulcimer in concerts in Europe, the Far East and Israel and was invited to add the unique colors of the dulcimer to CD recordings and opera productions of early music.

-As a founding member of Tremolo Ensemble, a marimba and percussion quintet, Nadav has performed as a soloist with the major chamber orchestras in Israel and Ukraine, in recitals and concerts in Israel, USA, Central America and Europe, in general recordings and films soundtracks, theatre productions and in collaborations with leading musical acts in Israel and abroad.
+Nadav is also a percussionist and a founding member of Tremolo Ensemble, a marimba and percussion quintet.
+As a member of the ensemble, Nadav performed as a soloist with major chamber orchestras in Israel and Ukraine, in recitals and concerts in Israel, USA, Central America and Europe, in recordings and films soundtracks, theatre productions and collaborations with leading musical acts in Israel and abroad.

-As a member of Tremolo Ensemble, Nadav won the Ödön Pártos Prize for excellent performance of an Israeli composition, on behalf of the Israeli Ministry of Culture for 2017.
+The ensemble had won the Ödön Pártos Prize for excellent performance of an Israeli composition, on behalf of the Israeli Ministry of Culture for 2017.

 Since 2008, Nadav received scholarships from the AICF as a percussionist, and also a scholarship of excellence in the field of early music interpretation and dulcimer playing.